SeyyedKhandon/qpack/README.md

 ## Generate Package

-You can customize this pack via changing it in the `package.json` and use these instructions to generate a new one:
+You can customize this pack via forking and changing it in the `package.json` and use these instructions to generate a new one:
 > If you don't have [node.js](https://nodejs.org/en/), first download and install the latest version. then you have to install `vsce` via `npm install -g vsce`.

 1. `vsce package`
-2.
+2. `vsce publish`

 **Enjoy!**